KirujanJe/kirujanje/README.md

 Developer & Designer
 --------------------

-I’m an IT professional trained in software development and network engineering, with additional experience in personal projects such as web development, cloud tools, AI, and occasional CAD work.
+I'm a Software developer focused on AI and cloud projects, web development, and modern tools.

 * 🌍  I'm based in the Greater Toronto Area (Canada).
 * ✉️  You can contact me at [kayjaythiru@gmail.com](mailto:kayjaythiru@gmail.com)